Avenues-Robotics/Tritonics-2025-26/README.md

  * An init() method is added to the OpMode class.
    - For this release, init() is triggered right before the start() method.
    - Eventually, the init() method will be triggered when the user presses an "INIT" button on driver station.
-   - The init() and loop() methods are now required (i.e., need to be overridden in the user's OpMode).
+   - The init() and loop() methods are now required (iCoeff.e., need to be overridden in the user's OpMode).
    - The start() and stop() methods are optional.
  * A new LinearOpMode class is introduced.
    - Teams can use the LinearOpMode mode to create a linear (not event driven) program model.